Matiatia Main Carpark

 Q) I am going to town taking my Pushbike/Ebike, what is best spot to park or can I take my bike?

 A) As you walk down the main pier to the ferry there is some bike hoops on the right hand side, you can park your bike there for a few days no problems.
-I have seen the same bike there for like 2 years rusting out.
 Or you can take your bike/Ebike on the ferry at no extra cost.

 Q) Where are the Waiheke Taxis located?